-- 1. Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
-Children who already have siblings in the school at the time of admission.
+- Looked After Children (LAC) and previously LAC, including those who have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
+Children who already have brothers or sisters in the school at the time of admission.